 Description of the tour to Delphi and St Lucas Monastery

 The full-day private tour starts early in the morning from Athens, with a direction towards Central Greece.
-You will enjoy lush greenery and a typical Greek – Mediterranean landscape on route.
+You will enjoy the lush greenery and a typical Greek – Mediterranean landscape on the route.

 It was founded in the 10th century by the saint who practiced there and was dear to the world, in whose eyes he saw a philanthropist and healer with prophetic abilities.
 When he died, a church complex was erected in his honor with all the grandeur and wealth of Byzantine architecture, which exemplified the later ones.

-After the visit at the archaeological site, you will enjoy a lunch in the little village of Delphi, enjoying a magnificent panoramic view of Itea bay.
+After the visit to the archaeological site, you will enjoy lunch in the little village of Delphi, enjoying a magnificent panoramic view of Itea bay.

-After our visit to the impressive Lion of Cheronia you will be returning to Athens, following the same route back.
-The tour lasts almost 9 hours.
+After our visit to the impressive Lion of Chaeronea, 338 BC height 7 meters.
+Chaeronea, you will be returning to Athens, following the same route back.
+The tour lasts approx 9 hours.